 “China is affected by their own carbon emissions much more than any other countries,” said Carter Brandon, lead economist of Environment and Natural Resources Global Practice at The World Bank.

 The effects of climate change and pollution already are noticeable in China’s air, water and soil.
 According to Cheng Li, director at John L. Thornton China Center, 60 percent of China’s groundwater is polluted and more than half of its water resources do not meet safe drinking standards.

-However, China’s $300 billion clean energy industry has led innovation in renewable energy, according to Joanna Lewis, associate professor of science, technology and international affairs at Georgetown University.
-Last year, the country produced more solar power than fossil power and two-thirds of the world’s electric cars, she said.
+However, China’s $300 billion clean energy industry is an innovator in renewable energy, according to Joanna Lewis, associate professor of science, technology and international affairs at Georgetown University.
+Last year, the country produced more solar power than fossil power and two-thirds of the world’s electric cars.

-In a report released Monday, the UN Intergovernmental Panel on Climate Change warned that if temperatures globally rise more than 1.5 degree Celsius, there could be incredible devastation.
+In a report released Monday, the UN Intergovernmental Panel on Climate Change warned of incredible devastation should global temperatures rise more than 1.5 degree Celsius.
 The report also said a 2.7 degree Celsius increase would lead to food shortages, wildfires, coastal flooding and mass die-offs of coral reefs by 2040.

-Barbara Finamore, senior strategic director at the Natural Resources Defense Council, said China’s goals have been short-sighted, addressing previous 2020 targets for air quality and mandatory coal use capacity.
+Barbara Finamore, senior strategic director at the Natural Resources Defense Council, said China’s goals have been short-sighted in addressing previous 2020 targets for air quality and mandatory coal use capacity.

 “Countries like the U.S. and China are not going to able to scale up renewable energy to the levels needed and called for in this urgent IPCC report unless they collaborate,” Finamore said.

 President Donald Trump’s trade wars with China limit U.S. imports of renewable technologies such as solar energy in which China is the leading manufacturer.